duckietown/docs-duckiesky_high_school/book/duckiesky_high_school/11-introduction/10-relevance/10-relevance-society.md

 - References and Resources

-By the end of the course, students will have a completed **quadcopter drone** capable of flying with commands inputted into a terminal on their computers!
+By the end of the course, students will have a completed **autonomous quadcopter drone** controlled with their computers!
 With the content in the following lessons students will dive into: Safety Regulations, Hardaware, Software, and Additional Content.

 See also: Go over the vocabulary of a _robot_ and a _quadcopter_ found in the student book.